Holidays such as Christmas and Thanksgiving are my favorite time of year.

 You can read this article if you’d like to know what foods and other things are toxic to dogs: 20 Dangerous Things To Keep Away From Your Chihuahua

 So you may wonder what kind of food to keep away from dogs.
 Here’s a list of typical holiday foods:

-- Chocolate or anything with Caffiene.
+- Chocolate or anything with Caffeine.
 Toxic and can kill as I found out the hard way.

-- Xylitol is a sweetener often found in gum, candy, peanut butter, and some baked goods.
-It’s toxic to dogs.
+- Xylitol or Birch Sugar is a sweetener often found in gum, candy, peanut butter, and some baked goods.
+It’s toxic to dogs and can kill them.

 - Bread dough that has yeast in it.
 If your dog eats it, it will expand in his stomach and can cause serious damage.

-- Alcohol.
-Just like I mentioned above, this can be dangerous (specially to small dogs) as they absorb it very quickly and can get alcohol poisoning.
+- Alcohol This can be dangerous (especially to small dogs) as they absorb it very quickly and can get alcohol poisoning.